-- 1. Use the browse button of image source to select a file on your computer using the browse dialog.
-The browser will start in the SVG-libraries provided with QGIS.
-Besides SVG, you can also select other image formats like .png or .jpg. - 2.
-You can enter the source directly in the image source text field.
+- 2. You can enter the source directly in the image source text field.
 You can even provide a remote URL-address to an image. - 3.
-From the Search directories area you can also select an image from loading previews ... to set the image source. - 4.
-Use the data defined button et to set the image source from a record or using a regular expression.
+From the Search directories area you can also select an image from loading preview.. to set the image source. - 4.
+Use the data defined button = to set the image source from a record or using a regular expression.